This blog touches on the unanticipated findings during your on-boarding process.

 - Sustaining success

-Startup – Limited financial resources, employees are usually less focused on key issues, there is ongoing excited confusion, corporate memory is virtually non-existent – residing with a few key resources – the company’s primary goal is often fiscal survival.
+Startup – The company is trying to launch a new business, product or service.
+Limited financial resources, employees are usually less focused on key issues, there is ongoing excited confusion, your assembling startup’s capabilities, corporate memory is virtually non-existent – residing with a few key resources – the company’s primary goal is often fiscal survival.
 You must channel the excited confusion into a productive direction.
 You need measurable goals and create value, often requiring tough calls.
 By definition, startups are on the offensive requiring hunter type management.

 Turnaround – Stakeholders know what the problems are, but not what to do about it.
-For example, the product is at end-of-life with no replacement in sight or a competitor has been relentlessly eating away at your business greatly eroding the financial viability of the business, but at least the team recognizes the consequences.
+For example, the product is at end-of-life with no replacement in sight or a competitor has been relentlessly eating away at your business greatly eroding the financial viability of the business, but at least the team recognizes the consequences and they are hungry for hope.
 At any given time, between 20 and 30 percent of all companies are in need of a turnaround (J. Murphy 1986).
 Staff may be demoralized.
 You need to teach people the need for change and about the problems.
 Your business, process or product takes on a defensive strategy.
 You have one goal, which is to get to a defendable line, meaning you’ll have to make tough calls.
 Again, hunter type management is required.

-Realignment – People are unwilling to see the forest for the trees, denying anything is wrong.
-The challenge is dealing with engrained cultural norms and convincing employees that change is necessary.
+Realignment – People are unwilling to see the forest for the trees, they are in denial.
+The challenge is dealing with ingrained cultural norms and convincing employees that change is necessary.
 You will still likely to have strong people, products or technologies.
+You have to create a sense of urgency.
 A farmer management type is needed here.
 Hunter type management types don’t work well here.

 Sustaining Success – This is the plateau companies strive for.
 Complacency sets in.
 Innovation slows.
 You have to create a new challenge to fend off complacency and find new areas to succeed or grow.
 A farmer management type is needed here to take the company to the next level.